Beacon Communications (publisher)

 Beacon Communications is a privately owned newspaper publisher serving the suburban Rhode Island cities of Cranston, Johnston and Warwick.

 Begun in 1969 by John Howell and Anthony Ritacco, as a vehicle to purchase the Warwick Beacon, the company was called Southern Rhode Island Publications until 1987.
 Howell took sole possession of the company in the 1980s, with Richard Fleischer coming on as the general manager.

+In May 2024, Howell sold the company to Joy E. Fox.

 Properties

 In addition to its three weekly newspapers, Beacon publishes the Penny$aver shopper in Cranston and Warwick; ChamberWorks, a business publication; and PrimeTime, a seniors-oriented monthly magazine distributed statewide.
 In 2018, Beacon purchased the weekly shopper publication, the Coventry Reminder.